 After loosening up the back of the head and shoulders, I begin with the neck and work my way up one side of the face with a series of gliding movements.
 I will focus on areas such as around the mouth, corners of the eyes, between the eyes and forehead to release fascia and soften any lines.

-After completing Gua Sha to the other side of the face, I’ll do more work to the cheekbones/jawline if needed and finish with lymphatic drainage.
+After completing Gua Sha to the other side of the face, I’ll do more work on the cheekbones/jawline if needed and finish with lymphatic drainage.
 It benefits the skin by stimulating the lymphatic system to carry away toxins and improving circulation.
-It’s very helpful with dark under eye circles and puffiness.
+It’s very helpful with dark under-eye circles and puffiness.
 There are many lymph nodes in the face and neck.
 Sometimes that double chin is partly due to stagnant lymph.
 We’re all in the habit of looking down at our devices these days and that repetitive movement can cause lymph to pool and not drain effectively.

 Is Gua Sha most effective if received by a professional or is it still beneficial to practice it on oneself at home?